 To address this, compare the evidence provided by your school with Umalusi's evidence requirements.
-You may address queries to the Manager of the independent schools' sub-unit at Umalusi.
-Schools which do not meet the minimum requirements for accreditation at the first presentation of the report to the Accreditation Committee of Council are granted a "window period" within which to meet specific conditions.
+You may address queries to the Manager responsible for accreditation of independent schools at Umalusi.

+Schools which do not meet the minimum requirements for accreditation at the first presentation of the report to the Accreditation Committee of Council are granted a "window period" within which to meet the minimum requirements for accreditation..

-Together with the letter advising you of the outcome of your application, you will receive an indication of any conditions which must still be met in order to be granted accreditation.
-Those items must be attended to and evidence of meeting those conditions must be submitted to Umalusi, together with the required fee.
-Failure to submit evidence and pay the required fee will automatically result in an outcome of "no accreditation".
+Together with the letter advising you of the outcome of your application, you will receive an indication of the areas in which the school failed to meet the minimum requirements for accreditation.
+In addition, you will be advised of the date by which the school is required to meet all the minimum requirements for accreditation, as well as the date by which a reevaluation fee must be paid.
+Failure to pay the required fee by the date indicated will automatically result in an outcome of "no accreditation".

-Please note that at the time of review, all the accreditation conditions must still be met.
-Therefore, if standards drop from the time of the initial site visit, that will be taken into account in determining the outcome of the school's application for accreditation, even if the item was not specified in the "conditions to be met for accreditation".
+Please note that at the time of review, all the accreditation criteria must still be met.
+Therefore, if standards drop from the time of the initial site visit, that will be taken into account in determining the outcome of the school's application for accreditation, even if the item was not specified in the feedback on the accreditation application.

-There is a fee payable for evaluation of evidence submitted in compliance of the conditions to be met.
-The fee is indicated on the schedule of fees in the "Open Letter to Applicants - Independent Schools" on the Umalusi website: www.umalusi.org.za The fees are revised on an annual basis.
+The fee payable for evaluation of evidence following a "window period" to improve or provisional accreditation is indicated in the schedule of fees in the "Open Letter to Applicants - Independent Schools" on the Umalusi website: www.umalusi.org.za The fees are revised on an annual basis.